 2. Choose A Suitable Place and Time

 Before initiating the conversation about divorce, be sure to choose the right moment.
+Knowing when to ask for divorce is critical.

 Take into consideration where and when this conversation should take place and plan to speak when your children are not present so that the conversation can happen without any disturbances and without involving them in an adult discussion.
 There is no perfect time to announce that you want a divorce, but certain situations are better than others.
 If he or she has been struggling with personal challenges, such as a layoff at work or the death of a relative, you may want to wait until he or she has had a chance to work through those issues.
 Otherwise, you may receive a reaction that has less to do with your announcement and more to do with whatever else is going on in their life.